 In my home, I have smart plugs, smart lights, smart speakers, smart thermostats, smart locks, smart doorbells and more.
 Getting them all to work with each other to create a truly smart home is a challenge.
 Samsung's SmartThings hub has long been the best option for integrating all such devices so that, for example, the lights turn on when I open my front door.
-The newest version of the SmartThings hub ($69) has a slimmer design and comes with Wi-Fi — but it's the app that really differentiates this device from all other smart home hubs.
+The newest version of the SmartThings hub ($69) has a slimmer design and comes with Wi-Fi — but it's the app that really differentiates this device from all others, and makes it the best smart home hub.

 The SmartThings 2018 (V3) hub has roughly the same footprint as the older model, but it's a hair thinner and has a rounder shape.
 Although you can connect this hub via Wi-Fi to your router, the newer model also has an Ethernet port for a hardwired connection.